GridTools/gt4py/docs/functional/architecture/0013-Scalar_Operators.md

 #### Within the toolchain

-When implemented within the toolchain, scalar operators are parsed just like field operators and scan operators, it gets lowered to iterator IR, and C++ code is emitted.
+When implemented within the toolchain, scalar operators are parsed just like field operators and scan operators, then get lowered to iterator IR, and finally C++ code is emitted.
 Since iterator IR is a functional language, the lowering must convert statement-based conditionals and loops into expression-based equivalents to create valid iterator IR.

 Statement-based:
 ```python